EliasB8/100-days-of-code/log.md

 **Today's Progress**: Today I completed the React module from Front-End Libraries certificate @freecodecamp.
 Next up Redux.
 I love this module I learned a lot I cannot thank you enough @oissa and fcc.

 **Thoughts**: The best is yet to come.

+### Day 47: August 20, Thursday, 2020

+**Today's Progress**: Today I completed the Redux module from Front-End Libraries certificate @freecodecamp.
+Next up React-Redux the final module before the projects.
+So excited to work on the projects and get my third certitifcate.

+**Thoughts**: Keep Progressing...